unrealcv/unrealcv/docs/plugin/dev.md

 ---
 ## Code Documentation

 The C++ source code of the plugin is documented with doxygen.
 You can generate the document for code by running `cd docs/doxygen; doxygen`.
+An online version is hosted [here](https://codedocs.xyz/unrealcv/unrealcv/).

 ---
 ## UnrealCV Architecture